 This pattern helps reviewers compose comments that give writers what they need to revise.

-By flipping that pattern, writers can determine how helpful the comment is.
-Writers can ask:
+By flipping that pattern, writers can rate how helpful the comment is.
+This 2-minute video explains the steps.